siqiang-ng/tp/docs/UserGuide.md

 #### Sorting tags by tag name: `tagsort`

 Dislike how the current list of tags is displayed?
-Sort the tags by their names in ascending number then in alphabetical order by typing a single `tagsort` word on the command line.
+Sort the tags by their names in alphanumerical order by typing a single `tagsort` word on the command line.

 <div markdown="span" class="alert alert-primary">:bulb: <b>Tip:</b>
 Do you wish to get back to the previous tag list?
 No worries, this sorted tag list is not permanent!
 Simply enter `taglist` on the command line to get back to the chronological order.